telmatiemi/getting_and_cleaning_data_course_project/README.md

 # getting_and_cleaning_data_course_project

 Getting and Cleaning Data course project

+This repository contains two files.
+They are described below.

+run_analysis.R file:

 The goal of this project ir generate a .txt file containing the average values for mean and standard deviation values grouped by subject and activity.